2024 Solar Incentives Guide for Cornelius, NC - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC originally covered 30% of the total cost of solar system installation, although it has fluctuated slightly over the last few years between 26-30%.
+The ITC originally covered 30% of the cost of installing solar panels, although that number has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
-There is no maximum amount you can claim.
+The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
+There is no maximum claim amount.
 The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The residence must be in the United States and owned by you.

-More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, reach out to your local Cornelius solar installation company.
+Click here to learn more about the new Inflation Reduction Act.
+To understand how the new Clean Energy Credit applies to you, speak with your local Cornelius solar installers.

 State & Local Solar Incentives